XiaotaoChen/model-quantization/doc/detection.md

   This step would obtain the pretrained model in `output/fcos/R_18_1x-Full-SyncBN/model_final.pth`

-4. fintune to get quantization model
+4. Fintune to get quantized model

   Check the configuration file `configs/FCOS-Detection/R_18_1x-Full-SyncBN-lsq-2bit.yaml`